 Tickle Engineering Building

-To your left at the east end of the Zeanah complex, you will see the bridge leading to the John D. Tickle Engineering Building.
-Walk across and enter the fourth floor to explore the building.
 Dedicated in October 2013, this $23.1 million facility was made possible through state funding as well as major support from TCE alumnus and the chairman of Strongwell Corporation John D. Tickle, who is also the namesake of the college.
 The building houses the Departments of Civil and Environmental Engineering and Industrial and Systems Engineering.

 Photos

 The college also has a presence in the UT Conference Center on Henley Street with the Center for Transportation Research, the Institute for a Secure and Sustainable Environment, and the Reliability and Maintainability Center.
-The EECS department’s Innovative Computing Laboratory is located in Claxton Hall on Volunteer Boulevard.
+The department’s Innovative Computing Laboratory is located in Claxton Hall on Volunteer Boulevard.

 Next door to Senter Hall is the Fibers and Composites Manufacturing Facility and Engineering Annex, headed by Uday Vaidya, UT-ORNL Governor’s Chair for Advanced Composites and Manufacturing.
 Work at this facility focuses on comprehensive research and development to prototyping of advanced fiber reinforced plastics and composites.
 MABE also has laboratories for automobile development in this annex.